Xenometon/Bit-Chatbot/README.md

 **Hey there**!

-- This is `Bit Chatbot` .
-I am your simple, friendly & talkative Chatbot, divergent from the conventional ones...
+- This is `Bit Chatbot`.
+- I am your simple & friendly Chatbot, divergent from the conventional ones...

 ➡️ **Dependencies-** <br>
 - `pip install wikipedia`